 Verity is a prisoner of war.
 Imprisoned by the Gestapo, she tells her prison guards the story of her life.
 This includes talking about the women she has become close to.

-Best for teens, this book about female friendship and set during World War II is by pilot-turned-writer Elizabeth Wein.
+Best for teens, this book about female friendships during World War II was written by pilot-turned-author Elizabeth Wein.

 Best Introduction to Friendship